fxnlabs/function-node/implementation.md

 * A central `ChallengeHandler` receives all challenge requests and delegates them to the appropriate challenger based on the challenge type.
 * Each challenge is implemented in its own file in the `internal/challenge/challengers` directory.
 * Defined challenges:
-	1. **Poll GPU Stats**: Polls metadata of GPUs provided by node operators.
+	1. **Poll GPU Stats**: Polls metadata of GPUs provided by provider operators.
-	2. **Matrix Multiplication**: Performs a matrix multiplication challenge to ensure the authenticity of node operator GPU responses and speed.
+	2. **Matrix Multiplication**: Performs a matrix multiplication challenge to ensure the authenticity of provider operator GPU responses and speed.
 	3. **Poll Endpoint Reachable**: Basic poll checks to ensure endpoints are reachable.

-## Smart Contracts (internal/contracts)
+## Smart Contracts (internal/registry, internal/contracts)

-* Implement RPC calls to smart contracts using VIEM to grab related registries.
+* Implement RPC calls to smart contracts using `go-ethereum/ethclient` to grab related registries (Gateway, Scheduler, Provider).
-* Cache responses in memory and poll async for updated regsitries periodically.
-The registry poll checks can be configured via our general config library.
-Use a RPC library to cache if VIEM doesnt support by default.
+* A generic `CachedRegistry` (`internal/registry/registry.go`) handles caching responses in memory and polling asynchronously for updated registries.
+    + Each specific registry (e.g., `GatewayRegistry`, `ProviderRegistry`) implements a `FetchFunc` to retrieve its data.
+    + Polling intervals and smart contract addresses are configurable via `config.yaml`.
+    + An `ethclient.Client` is instantiated once in `main` and injected into registry constructors.
-* Use the provided ABI (Application Binary Interface) for smart contract interactions.
+* Use provided ABIs (Application Binary Interface) for smart contract interactions (e.g., `GatewayRegistry.json`).
+* `GatewayRegistry` fetches active gateways using `getActiveGatewaysLive`.
+* `ProviderRegistry` and `SchedulerRegistry` currently have dummy fetch implementations; these need to be updated to interact with their respective smart contracts.

 ## Observability and Logging (internal/metrics, internal/logger)

-* Add promethesus observability features to ensure node operators can monitor their operation:
+* Add promethesus observability features to ensure provider operators can monitor their operation:
 	+ Scheduler checks
 	+ Endpoint responses and error codes
 * Implement logging using the Zap logger, with verbosity configurable via